dccesarcabrera/dccesarcabrera.github.io/_posts/2012-01-05-petra-jordan.md

 subtitle: Jordan
 ---

-Tour of landmarks in the Middle East.
+Travel logistics and tour of landmarks in the Middle East.

 ![Group in Petra](/img/blog/petra-jordan-2012-01.jpg)